The American Black Film Festival is back, and the line-up is more packed than ever.

 Screening: June 18 at ABFF and premiering on Amazon Prime Video on August 12

 Following the loss of two women due to complications from childbirth, Aftershock follows their mourning families as they "galvanize activists, birth-workers and physicians" to reckon with the United States' Black maternal mortality crisis.
-After premiering earlier this year at Sundance to great acclaim, the documentary wills how at ABFF before premiering on Hulu and Disney+ this year.
+After premiering earlier this year at Sundance to great acclaim, the documentary will now be screened at ABFF before becoming available to stream on Hulu and Disney+ next month.

 Screening: June 16 at ABFF